 - 3.1 Many of the policies within the Plan will benefit the wider community across lpswich and not specifically those with protected characteristics. - 3.2 Some policies will have the potential for some direct or indirect impact on different groups.
-The table below lists the draft local plan policies and assesses the likely impact of the Plan's policies on equalities groups.
+The table below lists the Final Draft Local Plan policies and assesses the likely impact of the Plan's policies on equalities groups.